mattermost/docs/source/scale/elasticsearch.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E20</p>

-Elasticsearch provides enterprise-scale deployments with optimized search performance and prevents performance degradation and timeouts.
+Elasticsearch provides enterprise-scale deployments with optimized search performance, dedicated indexing and usage resourcing via cluster support without performance degradation and timeouts, resulting in faster, more predicable search results.
 The implementation uses `Elasticsearch <https://www.elastic.co>`__ v7.x as a distributed, RESTful search engine supporting highly efficient database searches in a :doc:`cluster environment </scale/high-availability-cluster>`.

 .. important::

   - The default Mattermost database search starts to show performance degradation at around 2 million posts, on a server with 32 GB RAM and 4 CPUs.
-We recommend using Elasticsearch for optimum search performance.
-If you anticipate your Mattermost server reaching more than 2.5 million posts, we recommend enabling Elasticsearch for optimum search performance before you reach 3 million posts.
+If you anticipate your Mattermost server reaching more than 2.5 million posts, we recommend enabling Elasticsearch for optimum search performance **before** reaching 3 million posts.
   - For deployments with over 5 million posts, Elasticsearch is required to avoid significant performance issues (such as timeouts) with search and at-mentions.
-  - We highly recommend that you install Elasticsearch on a different machine than the Mattermost Server.
+  - We highly recommend that you `set up Elasticsearch <#set-up-an-elasticsearch-server>`__ on a different machine than the Mattermost Server.

 Deployment guide
 ----------------